lysogeny/videotracker/docs/environment.md

 Mac OS
 ------

-Unfortunately, I do not know how to setup a development environment under Mac OS.
-The steps are likely similar to those for Linux, or Windows.
+The steps for Mac OS are the same as for Windows and Linux.

 Verify working libraries
 ------------------------